Museum of NSRI Station 12 Knysna, home of the historic rescue craft Alex Blaikie

 - The station’s Mitsubitshi Triton 2.2D 4×4 rescue vehicle was sponsored by Lotto.

-The 8-metre, wooden rescue craft Alex Blaikie was built in 1976 at Thesen’s Boatyard in Knysna.
-She served for 32 years until she was retired in 2008, and put on permanent display in Thesen Harbour Town - just metres away from where she was built.
+The 8-metre, wooden rescue craft Alex Blaikie built in 1976 at Thesen’s Boatyard in Knysna to a design by Renato Levi.
+She served for 32 years, was retired in 2008, and was put on permanent display in Thesen Harbour Town - just metres away from where she was built.

 When Thesen Harbour Town was developed, the old Thesens Boatyard building was repurposed as The Boatshed, which now houses The Lofts Boutique Hotel)